Next Start

 • Technical aptitude: Auto technicians deal with intricate components and systems, so developing technical aptitude is crucial.

-• Math skills: Mechanics must have basic math skills to determine the proper size of tools to use, calculate torque and horsepower and more.
+• Math skills: Mechanics must have basic math skills to determine the proper size of tools to use, calculate torque and horsepower, and more.

 • Adaptability: Every day is different in the automotive industry.
 This fast-moving career calls for the ability to overcome challenges and meet customer expectations all while performing adequate work.

-How to Become a Mechanic
+How To Be a Mechanic

-1. Have a High School Diploma or GED
+1. Have a high school diploma or GED

 So, is becoming an auto mechanic possible without going to school?
 The truth is employers often exclude applicants for auto mechanic roles if they haven’t graduated high school.